Categories

 No. You can only participate in one category per section.
 This is to ensure fairness in awarding prizes for the competition, and to provide a platform for more musicians to participate.
 However, you can take part in ONE solo category and ONE ensemble section.

-Photography, audio and video recording is NOT permitted during the Competition or related events, including Final for Grand Category and Prize Winners’ Concert.
+Photography, audio, and video recording is NOT permitted during the Competition or related events, including Final for Grand Category and Prize Winners’ Concert.
 This is in respect of the relevant copyright owners, and to safeguard the confidentiality of the Competition.

 For Solo Section participants, all pieces in the Competition must be performed from memory.